okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/user-types/index.md

 <ApiOperation method="get" url="/api/v1/meta/types/user/{typeId}" />

-This operation will fetch a User Type by ID.
+Fetches a User Type by ID.
 The special identifier `default` may be used to fetch the default User Type.

 ##### Request Parameters